edwinMarquez/QuickJavaConcept/docs/README.md

 4. start your server:  server.start();
 5. try and automatically call a browser to display:  server.triggerLocalBrowser(); or visit: http://127.0.0.1:4038/

-### html Support
-To create a UI using Html you can:
+To use an html file

-1. Create a html file on ./views directory.
+7. Create a html file on ./views directory.
-2. Create a java class associated with the files that implements HtmlView. and provide the file name, (include the path if you added extra folders), on getViewFileName() method.
+8. Create a java class associated with the files that implements HtmlView. and provide the file name, (include the path if you added extra folders), on getViewFileName() method.
-3. register the routes on a Router , run the server.
+9. register the routes on a Router , run the server.

 ### simple tag engine.
 you can also include methods that return a String , in your HtmlView class , and add them on the HTML file by using <% method() %>